Reginald231/Reginald231/README.md

 <br>
 <br>

 ## Do you enjoy the programs I create?
-Consider leaving a donation! ☕️
+Consider leaving a tip! ☕️
-Donations are never required, but they are always deeply appreciated.
+Tips are never required, but they are always deeply appreciated.
 You can support me on Buy Me A Coffee, using the button below:

 <a href = "https://buymeacoffee.com/Reg_" /> <img alt = "Static-Badge" src = "https://img.shields.io/badge/Buy_Me_A_Coffee!-yellow?style=flat-square&logo=buymeacoffee"/></a>